Map charts enable users to visualize fields of

 Gridlines on Empty Regions

-When the Heatmap Gridlines option is enabled, you can enable Gridlines on Empty Regions to display an outline around the map regions that have no associated data.
-Below is an example heatmap visualization with Gridlines on Empty Regions turned OFF (left image) and with it turned ON (right image).
+When the Heatmap Gridlines option is turned on, and you are plotting a dimension that has a defined map_layer_name, you can toggle on Gridlines on Empty Regions to display an outline around the map regions that have no associated data.
+Below is an example heatmap visualization with Gridlines on Empty Regions turned off (left image) and with it turned on (right image).

 Map Menu Options